Trees sustain life

 Emiti Nibwo Bulora means Trees Sustain Life.
 This project in Tanzania promotes agroforestry practices to help farmers increase productivity, regenerate degraded lands, mitigate greenhouse gas emissions and cope with the impacts of climate change.

-The Trees Sustain Life project, in local language Emiti Nibwo Bulora (ENB), is a climate compensation project, implemented by Vi Agroforestry in Tanzania.
-It promotes agroforestry among smallholder farmers to enhance livelihoods, restore ecosystems, and combat climate change by sequestering carbon.
-Certified under the Plan Vivo Standard, the project has been operational since 2008.
+The Trees Sustain Life project, called Emiti Nibwo Bulora (ENB) in Swahili, is a climate compensation project in the Kagera region in Tanzania.
+It promotes agroforestry among smallholder farmers to enhance livelihoods, restore ecosystems, and combat climate change.

 By 2021, 620 farmers completed their 10-year contracts, during which they received incentive payments for planting and maintaining trees, read more here.
 Still, a number of farmers are doing climate compensation in the project, running until year 2031.